 St Benedict Victorian B&B

-Step back in time at this incredible Victorian-themed B&B in a four-storey villa in neighbouring St Leonard’s which dates from 1882.
-It’s owned by Stephen and Paul who have spent 20 years renovating it to how it would have looked originally.
-There are five bedrooms – four doubles and one twin – each with authentic 19th-century furnishings and décor, as well as a drawing room, gardens and its own chapel.
-Check into St Benedict Victorian B&B
+Step back in time at this incredible Victorian-themed B&B in a four-storey villa in neighbouring town of St Leonard’s, which dates from 1882.
+Owners Stephen and Paul have spent 20 years renovating it to how it would have looked.
+There are five bedrooms – four doubles and one twin – each with authentic 19th-century furnishings and décor, a drawing room, gardens and its own chapel.
+Check into the St Benedict Victorian B&B

 The Old Rectory